 Disclosure: Some of the links on my site are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-You can find the pattern below along with links to free PDFs – one with photos and one without – if you’d like to easily print it.
+For my coasters, I used I Love This Cotton yarn in Royal and White with a G/4mm crochet hook.
+The pattern is below along with links to free PDFs – one with photos and one without – if you’d like to easily print it.

-Crochet Treble Stitch Cowl
+Crochet Suzette Stitch Coasters

-K/6.5mm crochet hook
+G/4mm crochet hook

 Stitches used in US terms: